 Hinchee, R.E., International Symposium on In Situ and On Site Bioreclamation, 2nd Ed: 1993 San Diego, CA, Lewis Publishing.
 1994, 142 pp.

-This book is a collection of papers focusing on air sparging as a useful in situ tool for hydrocarbon contamination.
+This book is a collection of papers focusing on air sparging as a useful in situ tool for remediation of sites with hydrocarbon contamination.

 Engineering Forum Issue: Considerations in Deciding to Treat Contaminated Unsaturated Soils in Situ